 From Paris, hop on a TGV to Dole, a charming town officially recognized as a City of Art and History.
 With its medieval lanes, canals, and pastel façades, the birthplace of Louis Pasteur is the perfect introduction to the region.
 If you have a bit of time, climb up to Notre-Dame Collegiate Church for sweeping views over Dole’s old rooftops and the Doubs Valley.

-Next, head to Orchamps, a small village on the banks of the Doubs, just a few minutes from Dole by regional train (TER).
-Here you’ll find the Gîte d’étape Le Gévot, an ideal stopover for cyclists, hikers, or travelers seeking peace and quiet.
-Spend the evening strolling along the river, discovering the typical landscapes of the Revermont hills, and enjoying a local meal.
+Then cycle to Orchamps, a small village on the banks of the Doubs.
+This is where you'll find Le Gévot, an ideal stopover for cyclists, hikers, or travelers seeking peace and quiet.
+Take advantage of the evening to stroll along the river, discover the typical landscapes of Revermont, and enjoy a local meal.

 To wrap up this gentle escape, take the TGV back to Paris—with images of rivers, forests, and stone houses still fresh in your mind.
 A simple, accessible, and 100% car-free journey—proof that all it takes to disconnect is a train ride!